BingChills/liff-test3/README.md

 **Common Issues:**

-1. **Port already in use**: If port 8080 is already in use, you can modify the port in `next.config.mjs`
+1. **Port already in use**:
+   - If port 8080 is already in use, you can modify the port in the dev script in `package.json`
+   - If port 5000 is already in use, you can modify the PORT value in `.env` file

-2. **Node version**: Make sure you're using Node.js v16+ for optimal compatibility
+2. **Node version**: Make sure you're using Node.js v18+ for optimal compatibility

+3. **MongoDB Connection**: Ensure your MongoDB connection string in `.env` is correct and the database is accessible

 ## Contributing